bitcoin-api/bitcoin-api-full-stack/README.md

 ## Merch

-Show your support for Bitcoin-Api to the world and be part of the development of new Bitcoin technologies.
+Show your support for Bitcoin-Api to the world and be part of the development of new open source technologies.

 <img
     src="https://bitcoin-api.s3.amazonaws.com/merch/tshirts/classic-tShirt4.jpg"